YazidHamdi/yazidhamdi.github.io/_posts/2023-08-06-the-annoying-insects-of-software-architecture.md

 ![](/assets/img/SoftwareArchitectureInsects/mosquito-bing.jpeg)

-I'm sure you know exactly what I'm talking about, the silver-bullet architect, the one who has a plugin/package/module/service of their stack for every purpose for which another better more-fitting less-obscure stack exists.
+I'm sure you know exactly what I'm talking about, the silver-bullet architect, the one who has a plugin/package/module/service of his stack for every purpose for which another better more-fitting less-obscure stack exists.
 This architect starts with the solution and works back into the design and requirements, which is, annoying, and not good.

 # 2. The Bulldozing Beetle
 aka. "jet-propelled Joey"